bmda-unibas/DeepArchetypeAnalysis/README.md

 images in the folder `DeepArchetypeAnalysis/jaffe/images`.

 ### Makefile Setup
 For automatically downloading, preprocessing JAFFE and setting up the conda environment, a Makefile is provided.
+Navigate to the
-Navigate to `DeepArchetypeAnalysis` folder and perform the following step in your terminal.
+`DeepArchetypeAnalysis` folder and perform the following step in your terminal.
 ```
 make